 The magnificent Georgian residence will be a comfortable, happy home for pupils, set within five acres of luscious Herefordshire countryside, a range of recreational facilities and friendly residential staff to help them relax in a warm, family atmosphere.
 Hereford Cathedral School, which completed the purchase of How Caple Grange last week, will start refurbishment of the former country house hotel this summer.
 Accommodation will be single, twin and dorm-style rooms for up to four students.
 Boarding pupils can share friendly evening meals together in the quaint oak-panelled dining room and relax in a large lounge and games room.

 As well as a broad range of extracurricular activities accessed through school, students will enjoy film and quiz nights, trips to local attractions, events and a full programme of social activities at weekends.
 Transport is provided to and from school and shopping is in nearby Hereford city.

 Two exceptional members of staff have been appointed for the new boarding house.
-Housemistress Pippa Fowler (pictured above left), also Teacher of Maths and Head of Rowing at Hereford Cathedral School, will reside here with husband Richard – a former pupil of the school – and their two young children who also attend the school.
+Housemistress Pippa Fowler (pictured above left), also Teacher of Maths at Hereford Cathedral School, will reside here with husband Richard – a former pupil of the school – and their two young children who also attend the school.
 Pippa brings with her a wealth of experience from boarding schools,such as historic Rugby School where she was Assistant Housemistress.
 As a Cambridge graduate of engineering she will also play a key role in preparing overseas pupils for university.